ypark9/yopa.page/agent-plans/personal/PLAN-article-atlas-growth-mvp.md

 - [ ] Gate: confirmed subscription among completers is at least 5%.
 - [ ] Gate: Atlas visitors' additional article discovery improves over baseline.
 - [ ] Gate: no Dispatch is missed for two consecutive months.

+## F. Second Expedition preparation

+- [x] The catalog supports multiple bilingual journeys with explicit `draft`/`published` status, ordering, descriptions, and journey-specific completion copy.
+Evidence: generalized validator and unit tests.
+- [x] `/expeditions/` lists published journeys only, and the homepage plus navigation route readers to that catalog.
+Evidence: production Hugo build.
+- [x] Article CTAs resolve every published journey in `atlas.journeys` while suppressing draft journeys.
+Evidence: template regression tests and rendered draft-state inspection.
+- [x] `hermes-operator` is prepared as a five-stop bilingual draft: selection, memory and skills, AWS Slack operation, measured cost, and lossless migration.
+- [x] The 2026-05-23 Hermes deployment URL and original date are preserved in a fully revised EN/KO guide verified against Hermes v0.20.0 documentation.
+The entire Hermes route uses the official `nousresearch/hermes-agent:v2026.8.3` Docker image; host installers and PyPI/source installs are out of scope.
+- [ ] Publish `hermes-operator` only after four weeks of first-Expedition data satisfies the existing start, completion, subscription, and discovery gates.
+- [ ] After publication, segment the same aggregate events by expedition page path and `journey_id`; do not add visitor or subscriber identifiers.

 If a gate fails, revise entry-page choice, CTA, route length, or stop value.
 Do not add new world systems to compensate for an unproven visitor loop.